LArSoft/larsoft.github.io/wiki/Maintaining_CMSbot_scripts_and_Jenkins_jobs.md

 -   The NAS directory for the private data is stored, eq CILogin certs for triggering Jenkins job.\
     /web/sites/s/scd-ci.fnal.gov/data/

-\* Scripts used to set up labels for pull requests/issues and the set up web hooks for GitHub repo(s).(#-Scripts-used-to-set-up-labels-for-pull-requestsissues-and-the-set-up-web-hooks-for-GitHub-repos)
+\* Scripts used to set up labels for pull requests/issues and the set up web hooks for GitHub repo(s).
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The scripts require the environment variable GITHUBTOKEN be set.
 This is a personal access token that has permissions to change the repo.\